w3f/polkadot-wiki/docs/kusama-ledger.md

 - For each referendum with an expired lock, issue a "democracy.removeVote(X)" extrinsic, where X = the referendum you voted on and has an expired lock.
 Make sure you do it from the account with the expired locks - you can't do it from another account.
-- Once you have removed all of the votes, issue a "democracy.unlock(ACCOUNT)" extrinsic, where ACCOUNT is the account you just removed the votes from.
+- Once you have removed all of the votes, issue a `democracy.unlock(ACCOUNT)` extrinsic, where ACCOUNT is the account you just removed the votes from.
 - Go back to https://polkadot.js.org/apps/#/accounts.
 You'll see that the locks are now removed.